 2.1 The application process guides you through the requirements you must meet to be registered as an EPAO.
 You will need to continue to meet these requirements to remain on the register.

-2.3 Significant changes in information covers all the areas in the application form, which would affect your ability to deliver end-point assessment for the standard(s) and assessment plan(s) you are registered to assess against.
+2.3 Significant changes in information covers all the areas in the application form, which would affect your ability to deliver EPA for the standard(s) and assessment plan(s) you are registered to assess against.